David Owen Brooks: Final murder

-Corll's death
+August 8, 1973

 On the morning of August 8, 1973, Henley shot Corll to death in an act of self-defense before contacting authorities and gradually confessing to both his own and Brooks's assistance in the abductions and murders.
 Brooks was not present at the time of Corll's shooting.

-Henley had invited a friend of his and casual acquaintance of Corll whom both intended to be his next victim, 20-year-old Timothy Cordell Kerley, to attend a party at Corll's Pasadena residence on the evening of August 7.
+Henley had invited a 20-year-old friend of his named Timothy Cordell Kerley to attend a party at Corll's Pasadena residence on the evening of August 7.
+Kerley had recently become casually acquainted with Corll, who had specifically instructed Henley to bring the youth to his home in order that he became his next victim.
 The two had left Corll's home in the early hours of the following morning, only to return accompanied by 15-year-old Rhonda Louise Williams.
 The presence of a female in Corll's home—thwarting his plans to overpower and restrain Kerley—infuriated Corll, who privately informed Henley he had "ruined everything".
 However, Corll then seemingly calmed down and offered the trio beer and marijuana.
 The three began drinking and smoking, with Henley and Kerley also sniffing paint fumes from a paper bag as Corll watched them intently before apparently retiring to bed.
 By approximately 5:30 a.m., Henley, Kerley and Williams had each passed out.

 Corll then bound and gagged the unconscious trio, also stripping Kerley naked.
 Noting Henley had woken, he removed the gag from his mouth and informed him, "Man, you blew it bringing that girl" before shouting: "I'm gonna kill you all!
-But first I'm gonna have my fun!"
+But first I'm gonna have my fun!" as Henley protested against Corll's actions and attempted to reason with him.
+Corll then repeatedly kicked Williams in the chest, shouting, "Wake up, bitch!"